GetMyMood Period & Cycle Tracker

 Logged days remain the source of truth.
 When your actual period or symptoms differ from an estimate, updating the calendar keeps your history clearer for the next cycle.

-It is also the place to clean up history.
-If a period day was missed or a symptom entry belongs on a different date, calendar editing keeps your record more accurate.
+It is also where your history stays honest.
+If a period day was missed or a symptom entry belongs on a different date, calendar editing keeps your record more accurate, so the next comparison you make is one you can trust.

 FAQs